 At the base of the sacrum is located the first of the five fused sacral vertebrae.
 The S1 vertebra is the biggest in the sacrum, whose concave superior articular facets project posteromedially to communicate with L5.
 Although it is fused it still possesses transverse processes and pedicles.

 The pelvic surface, located inside the curve of the sacrum contains four pairs of foramina.
-These foramina allow the ventral rami of the first four sacral spinal nerves to pass through.
+These foramina allow the anterior rami of the first four sacral spinal nerves to pass through.

 The midline of the dorsal surface of the sacrum bears a projection of bone known as the median sacral crest.
 This crest is palpable and is formed by the fusion of sacral spines of S1 to S4.
 The landmark of the sacral hiatus, which is caused by the lamina of S5 failing to meet in the median plane resulting in an exposed dorsal surface, is located just below the S4 tubercle.
 Just lateral to this are the four pairs of sacral foramina.